AntonCodesCom/todo-app/README.md

 # AntonCodes - Todo App

-A demo application repository for the AntonCodes channel:
+An **alternative** version of the demo application repository for the AntonCodes channel:

 https://www.youtube.com/channel/UCB6hH4uyI3AigJkTNoQ_bcg